 Why have PFEW not legally challenged the pension changes?

 When the new pension scheme was introduced, a group of officers decided to put in their own legal challenge to the transitional arrangements.
 The Federation’s legal advice strongly advised that a challenge was unlikely to be successful and we also believe that the transitional arrangements are a good thing.
-More information and FAQs on our legal position regarding the 2015 Scheme can be accessed here.

 We have also produced additional FAQ on pensions which includes further information, along with a timeline of our work to provide clarity on what we have done throughout the process.
 Police pensions remain a priority for the Federation and we are committed to ensuring the best provision for our members.